-White possesses an enduring allure in various design elements.
-The achromatic color is a symbol of purity and simplicity.
+White is an achromatic color and a symbol of purity and simplicity.
 In its purest forms, white reflects all waves of visible light.

-Designers use its elements to brighten spaces while achieving balance and harmony.
-White’s versatility allows it to adapt to various design styles, from minimalistic and contemporary to rustic and traditional.
+Designers use white to brighten spaces.
+Its versatility allows it to adapt to various design styles, from minimalistic and contemporary to rustic and traditional.